LeadForensics Types of maintenance in facilities management | Anabas | Anabas

 March 5, 2025

-Any building, and the assets contained within, require maintenance to keep them in proper working order.
-This might be scheduled, ongoing or reactive, and covers everything from access points to air conditioning systems.
+Any building and its assets require maintenance to keep them in proper working order.
+Facilities maintenance covers everything from access points to air conditioning systems and can be scheduled, ongoing or reactive to suit your corporate building.

-There are four primary frameworks when it comes to facility maintenance, each guiding FM professionals on the correct approach.
+There are four primary frameworks commonly used within facility maintenance, each guiding FM professionals on the correct approach.
+Below, we’ll explore all four, along with the benefits and considerations of each.

-To get the most from your FM building maintenance, consider a balanced approach that acknowledges the strengths and weakness of each type.
+To get the most value from your FM building maintenance, it’s important to consider a balanced approach that acknowledges the strengths and weaknesses of each type.

 Corrective maintenance (CM)

-Corrective maintenance is the identification and repair of faulty equipment and systems.
-These issues may be identified through routine checks or, for more serious cases, such as a lift breaking down, they may even be flagged by non-technical staff and visitors.
+Corrective facilities maintenance focuses on identifying and repairing faulty equipment and systems once an issue has occurred.
+These issues may be identified through routine checks or, for more serious cases, such as a lift breaking down, they could be flagged by non-technical staff and visitors.

-Reduced downtime: where issues are identified as part of other work, such a worn component being spotted during a routine check, they can be repaired or replaced before a serious issue develops.
+• Reduced downtime: Where issues are identified as part of other work, such as a worn component being spotted during a routine check, they can be repaired or replaced before a serious issue develops.
 This reduces the chance of downtime.

-Lower short-term costs: corrective maintenance may reduce costs, with components only being replaced when faulty or worn.
-A preventive approach, on the other hand, would incur costs even if equipment was already in full working order.
+• Lower short-term costs: Corrective maintenance may reduce costs, with components only being replaced when faulty or worn.
+A preventive approach, on the other hand, would incur costs even if the equipment was already in full working order.

-Higher long-term costs: while corrective maintenance can cut costs in the short term, as covered above, relying on this approach over longer periods could end up costing more.
-For example, the replacement of a costly component or the total failure of a system would incur repair costs that weren’t anticipated.
+• Higher long-term costs: While corrective maintenance can cut costs in the short term, as covered above, relying on this approach over longer periods could end up costing more.
+For example, the replacement of a costly component or the total failure of a system would incur emergency repair costs that weren’t anticipated.

-Safety concerns: allowing equipment and systems to run until failure can increase the likelihood of serious safety issues.
-A sudden and serious failure of a key component can cause a lot of damage and harm before there’s the chance of repair.
+• Safety concerns: Allowing equipment and systems to run until failure can increase the likelihood of serious safety issues.
+A sudden and serious failure of a key component can pose serious health and safety risks before there’s an opportunity to repair.

-Increased downtime: although not as serious an issue as the health & safety implications above, increased downtime is a negative of corrective maintenance.
-A corrective approach relies on unplanned works carried out only when an issue is identified, meaning unexpected disruption to workspaces and staff.
+• Increased downtime: Although not as serious an issue as the health and safety implications above, increased downtime is a negative of corrective maintenance.
+A corrective approach relies on unplanned work carried out only when an issue is identified, meaning unexpected disruption to workspaces and staff.
+This can impact productivity and workplace experience.

 Preventive maintenance (PM)